heefjones/pass_forward/README.md

 # Pass Forward
 Welcome to __Pass Forward__, where we aim to anticipate quarterback performance!

+# Project Goal
+- Create a predictive model that takes in a quarterback's past statistics to predict their __PFF offensive grade__ in the next season.
+PFF offensive grade is an aggregate measure of a quarterback's overall performance.

 ## Business Problem
 In the game of football, he most important position on the field is the quarterback position.
 Accurately predicting QB performance can give NFL organizations insight on how to assess their own QB, as well as assessing other QBs around the league (say for potential trade opportunities).
 These predictions also have obvious applications in the realm of sports betting and fantasy football.